South Roztocze Landscape Park

 South Roztocze Landscape Park (Południoworoztoczański Park Krajobrazowy) is a protected area (Landscape Park) in eastern Poland, established in 1989.

 The Park is shared between two voivodeships: Lublin Voivodeship and Subcarpathian Voivodeship.
-Within Lublin Voivodeship it lies in Tomaszów Lubelski County (Gmina Lubycza Królewska).
+Within Lublin Voivodeship it lies in Tomaszów County (Gmina Lubycza Królewska).
 Within Subcarpathian Voivodeship, it lies in Lubaczów County (Gmina Narol).

-It covers an area of 208.16 km², of which 167.97 km² is located in the Subcarpathian communes of Horyniec-Zdrój and Narol, and 40.19 km² in the commune of Lubycza Królewska in the Lubelskie Voivodeship.
+It covers an area of 208.16 km^{2}, of which 167.97 km^{2} is located in the Subcarpathian communes of Horyniec-Zdrój and Narol, and 40.19 km^{2} in the commune of Lubycza Królewska in the Lubelskie Voivodeship.